KxSystems/avrokdb/README.md

 The [Dockerfile.qp](./clib/Dockerfile.qp) describes how to build `avrokdb.so` from source, including the dependencies (such as avrocpp and boost).

-The base dependencies required to build avrocpp for yum package managers are:
+The base dependencies required to build avrocpp for yum package managers are (rockylinux:8):

 * boost-devel.x86_64
 * boost-filesystem.x86_64